ycpcs/cs360-spring2023/lectures/lecture02.md

 > -   it gives an upper bound on the run time
 > -   it occurs often for certain problems, e.g. searching for a non-existant element
-> -   average case is usually close to the worst case, e.g. for insertion sort average case has *w*<sub>ji</sub> = 1 roughly *half* of the iterations which still gives quadratic run time (only with different constants)
+> -   average case is usually close to the worst case, e.g. for insertion sort average case has *w*<sub>ji</sub> = 1 roughly *half* of the maximum number of iterations for the while loop which still gives quadratic run time (only with different constants)

 *Asymptotic Analysis*